weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 nlateg (ieee (1-0) (1-220).
 2! n m! n n

-Let n — oo, keeping m fixed.
+Let n - oo, keeping m fixed.
 We get

 o 1 1
 liminff, 21 +1 +75 + to
 so that
-Sp, < lim inf ¢,
+Sp, < lim inf c,
-n—ow
+n-ow
-Letting m — co, we finally get
+Letting m - co, we finally get
-15) e < lim inf ¢, .
+15) e < lim inf c, .
 no a

 The theorem follows from (14) and (15).